NordicHPC/sonar/doc/HOWTO-DAEMON.md

 handles signals and lock files.

 If a sink is configured - currently Kafka or a directory tree - then that is used for all data storage.
 Otherwise, data are printed on stdout.
+Data formats are defined later.

 The sink may also provide control messages.
 The default sink reads control messages from stdin.
+The directory tree sink does not read control messages.
+The Kafka sink currently does not read control messages, but this is mostly a matter of programming.
+Control messages are described at the end of this file.

 ## CONFIG FILE